 First things first, what do we mean change the flow?
 In this statement we conditionally execute two BASIC statements, print "greater than 10" and print "less than 10".
 The first decision of what to execute is based on the code a > 10, which is two expressions (a and 10) combined with a relationship operator (>).
-The table below shows all of the available relationship operators.
+The table on the next page shows all of the available relationship operators.